-I go to the county Register of Deeds website and get the recorded plat which shows lot dimensions, size of the lots, easements, and retaining walls and common area.
+I go to the county Register of Deeds website in the county where the site is located and get the recorded plat which shows lot dimensions, size of the lots, easements, and retaining walls and common area.
 I enlarge the lot sections that are available and save to dropbox to view on my phone and tablet and sometimes print.
 The Register of Deeds will also have the HOA Documents and covenants.

-I also go to the planning website and look at the development application for more information about the sewer, utilities and neighborhood landscape plan.
+Next is a visit to the town planning department website and look at the development application for more information about the sewer, utilities and neighborhood landscape plan.
 It’s also worth checking out the flood maps.

 Many people want a wooded view and privacy.
 Homes backing up to common areas often have high lot premiums.